 The student body consists of young adults who, for a variety of different reasons, have not been able to find success in the traditional high school.
 Most students who enter Marin Oaks are behind in credits and are not on track for graduating on time.
 The high school counselors refer students from Novato High, San Marin, or NOVA.
 The Marin Oaks office staff then schedules an intake interview with the student and their parent/guardian to meet with the Marin Oaks principal and counselor.
 Students are usually at least 16 years of age and must have completed at least one year at a traditional high school.
-Exceptions to this rule are rare and must be initiated by a parent/guardian after all other avenues for success have been explored.
+There are exceptions to this rule but are not recommended until after all other avenues for success have been explored.
 If the school is full, a waiting list is established in the order of received recommendations.